 She edged out country legends Loretta Lynn and Dolly Parton for the 1974 CMA Award for Female Vocalist of the Year and was also nominated for Entertainer of the Year, Album of the Year, and Single of the Year.

 Newton-John had seven Top 10 singles in the country genre between 1973-1975 as well as major crossover success before permanently transitioning to pop in the late 1970s.
-Including these seven times she dominated the country charts, she often paid tribute to the greats that came before her including covers of “Ring of Fire” and “Take Me Home, Country Roads”.
+Including these seven times she dominated the country charts, she often paid tribute to the greats that came before her including covers of “Ring of Fire” and “Take Me Home, Country Roads.”
+She also had one posthumous number one.

-Let’s take a look at the seven times she dominated the country charts!
+Let’s take a look at the eight times she dominated the country charts.

 1. “I Honestly Love You”